entando/entando-docs/vuepress/docs/next/docs/getting-started/entando-cli.md

 ### Prerequisites

 The basic requirements for the CLI vary with use case, as shown in the table below.
-Verify dependencies with the command `ent check-env develop`.

 | Category | Prerequisite
 | :- | :-